FAST Polarization Catalog of FRB 20240114A: Energy Distance

 \textbf{Applications.} In statistical and machine learning contexts, energy distance is widely used for two-sample hypothesis testing (the \emph{energy test}), assessing the convergence of generative models, and as a loss function in domain adaptation \citep{2004Szekely,SZEKELY2013EnergyStatistics,sejdinovic2013Sejdinovic}.
 Its primary advantages are its metric properties, sensitivity to all moments, and computational feasibility for moderate sample sizes.

-\textbf{Note.} In the main text, we employ the energy distance as a core metric to quantify the discrepancy between the linear and circular polarization fraction distributions of cumulative bursts in consecutive observing sessions with different time-scales.
+\textbf{Note.} In the main text, we use the energy distance to quantify the difference between the joint distributions of the linear and circular polarization fractions of cumulative bursts in consecutive observing sessions over different time-scales.
+Specifically, each burst is represented as a two-dimensional vector,